 Rust bubbles on the car paint are a thing to worry about.
 Feared among car owners, rust bubbles can spread to the rest of the paint job.
 The proper solution is to take the car to a repair shop.
 However, you can stop the bubbles from spreading until you repair the paint.

-Here is how to stop rust bubbles from spreading on your car.
-We will also talk about how to solve the issue once and for all.
+Here is how to stop rust bubbles from spreading on your car:

 - Get Rust blaster oil(penetrating catalyst)